lucendio/lecture-devops-code/tutorials/05_set-up-and-run-pipeline/solution/README.md

 * create a new project
 * push the example code
-* check CI/CD settings `Settings > CI/CD` to see if anything is in order
+* check CI/CD settings `Settings > CI/CD` to see if everything is in order

 #### 1. Write a very simple pipeline and verify that it's being executed